Skip to content

 (Total monthly overhead costs ÷ total monthly sales) x 100

-For example, if your overhead rate is 30%, you’ll know that 30 cents of every dollar you earn goes toward covering indirect costs, helping you decide if your pricing leaves enough room for profit.
+For example, if your overhead rate is 30%, you’ll know that 30 cents of every dollar you earn goes toward covering indirect costs.
+This helps you decide if your pricing leaves enough room for profit.

 Markup is the additional amount you add to the cost of the job to ensure you’re making a profit on your services.
 Think about it like a “buffer” that protects you if a job takes longer than expected, or you use more materials than you bargained for.